|

 glimpse of migrating whales, eagles, and other wildlife on your trip

-If you are whale watching from a private boat you'll want to be aware
+If you are whale watching from a private boat you'll want to be aware of the voluntary

 no-boat zone on the west side of San Juan Island from Mitchell bay to the north